Primeiro Comando da Capital: Hezbollah

 According to the Brazilian Federal Police, the PCC maintains commercial relations with the Lebanese organization and militant group Hezbollah, specifically in illegal cigarette contraband, arms trafficking and money laundering schemes.
 Cooperation between the two groups happens mostly in the Triple Frontier area between Brazil, Paraguay and Argentina.

 In June 2023, the São Paulo Civil Police arrested Garip Uç, a Turkish chemist associated with Hezbollah during an operation in Praia Grande.
-Investigations later pointed to Moroccan hashish being imported to Brazil by a criminal network that involved the PCC, 'Ndrangheta, the Balkan Mafia and Hezbollah, by way of Barakat clan entrepreneurs who operated in the Triple Frontier.
+Investigations later pointed to Moroccan hashish being imported to Brazil by a criminal network that involved the PCC, 'Ndrangheta, the Balkan mafias and Hezbollah, by way of Barakat clan entrepreneurs who operated in the Triple Frontier.

 High-profile incidents

+2002 foiled terror attacks

+In October 2002, the Civil Police of São Paulo reported that PCC had planned a series of attacks against the state government, including a possible terrorist attack against the headquarters of the São Paulo Stock Exchange (B3).
+These attacks were reportedly cancelled after the arrest of one member, which made the leaders abandon the plan.
+Until then, there had only been reports of anonymous threats made by telephone, but the building was not evacuated.

 2006 attacks

 Sites in São Paulo State attacked by PCC in 2006.

-The PCC received countrywide attention with a series of attacks that took place from May 12 to May 17 in 2006.
+The PCC received countrywide attention with a series of attacks that took place from May 12 to May 17, 2006.
 The main targets were public establishments such as police stations, justice forums, buses, inter alia.
 The attacks took place as a response to a state government plan to transfer prisoners to a high-security prison in Presidente Venceslau and represented the bloodiest assault of its kind in the history of Brazil's richest state, São Paulo.
 The attacks were organized by gang members in prison via cell phone.